-"Those negotiations will be ferocious because once again hospitals have burned through their cash," Britt Berrett, managing director and teaching professor at Brigham Young University and former CEO with HCA, Texas Health Resources, and Scripps Health, told HealthLeaders.
+"Those negotiations will be ferocious because once again hospitals have burned through their cash," Britt Berrett, managing director and teaching professor at Brigham Young University and former CEO with HCA, Texas Health Resources, and SHARP, told HealthLeaders.
 "Their biggest issues are salary, wages, and benefits.
 They don't see those going away.
 So this is going to be all-out battle between providers and payers."

 CFOs could have more leverage in these talks than they think, but it requires willingness and preparation to pull levers that may be uncomfortable.

 There's a reason so many contract negotiations play out in the media.
 It's a tactic that has been utilized repeatedly to garner public support and paint the other side as the villain.

 With the financial chasm between payers and providers as wide as it's ever been, there's even more reason now for the latter party to convey that dynamic to the public.

 "I think you're going to see an acceleration in the public town square, the competitiveness and the negotiating in the public opinion space," Berrett said.
 "I think moving forward, you're going to see a tremendous amount of public awareness on contract negotiations.
 Payers and providers are going to be arguing their cases in the town square."